 Down in the Underground, Liesl discovers that the Goblin King still inspires her—musically, physically, emotionally.
 Yet even as her talent blossoms, Liesl’s life is slowly fading away, the price she paid for becoming the Goblin King’s bride.
 As the two of them grow closer, they must learn just what it is they are each willing to sacrifice: her life, her music, or the end of the world.

-Ok so first — I didn’t realize this was a retelling of Labyrinth when I read it and kept thinking that the story reminded me so much of Labyrinth meets a hint of Little Red Riding Hood.
-So obviously that worked.
+Ok so first things first: I didn’t realize this was a retelling of Labyrinth when I read it and kept thinking that the story reminded me so much of Labyrinth meets Prince Hat Under the Ground, The Goblin Market, and Little Red Riding Hood.
+So… obviously that worked!

 “Once there was a little girl who played her music for a little boy in the wood”